Active-set Methods for Submodular Minimization Problems: Introduction

 \section{Introduction}

-Submodular optimization problems such as total variation denoising and submodular function minimization are convex optimization problems which are common in computer vision, signal processing and machine learning~\cite{fot_submod}, with notable applications to graph cut-based image segmentation~\cite{boykov2001fast}, sensor placement~\cite{krause11submodularity}, or document summarization~\cite{lin2011-class-submod-sum}.
+Submodular optimization problems such as total variation denoising and submodular function minimization are convex optimization problems which are common in computer vision, signal processing and machine learning~\citep{fot_submod}, with notable applications to graph cut-based image segmentation~\citep{boykov2001fast}, sensor placement~\citep{krause11submodularity}, or document summarization~\citep{lin2011-class-submod-sum}.

-In this paper, we consider a normalized submodular function $F$ defined on $V = \{1,\dots,n\}$, i.e., $F:2^V \to \rb$ such that $F(\varnothing) = 0$ and an $n$-dimensional real vector $u$, i.e., $u \in \rb^n$.
-We aim at minimizing with respect to $w \in \rb^n$: \BEQ f(w) - u^\top w + \textstyle \frac{1}{2} \| w \|_2^2, \EEQ where $f$ is the \lova extension of $F$.
-If $F$ is a cut function in a weighted undirected graph, then $f$ is its total variation, hence the denomination of \emph{total variation denoising} problem for \eq{tv}, which we use in this paper---since it is equivalent to minimizing $\textstyle \frac{1}{2} \| u - w\|_2^2 + f(w)$.

-We also consider the general submodular function minimization (SFM) problem: \BEQ \min_{ w \in [0,1]^n } f(w) - u^\top w= \min_{A \subseteq V} F(A) - u(A), \EEQ where we use the convention $u(A) = u^\top 1_A$, with $1_A \in \{0,1\}^n$ is the indicator vector of the set $A$.
-Our goal in this paper is to propose iterative algorithms to solve these two problems given certain oracles on the submodular function~$F$.
-Note that our algorithms minimize general submodular functions as any submodular function can be decomposed into a normalized submodular function, $F$, i.e., $F(\varnothing) = 0$ and a modular function, $u$(see ~\cite{fot_submod}).
+Let $F$ be a normalized submodular function defined on $V = \{1, \dots, n\}$, i.e., $F:2^V \to \rb$ such that $F(\varnothing) = 0$ and an $n$-dimensional real vector $u$, i.e., $u \in \rb^n$.
+In this paper, we consider the submodular function minimization (SFM) problem, \BEQ \min_{A \subset V} F(A) - u(A), \EEQ where we use the convention $u(A) = u^\top 1_A$ and $1_A \in \{0,1\}^n$ is the indicator vector of the set $A$.
+Note that general submodular functions can always be decomposed into a normalized submodular function, $F$, i.e., $F(\varnothing) = 0$ and a modular function $u$ \citep[see][]{fot_submod}.